Bitte Orca: Release

 Bitte Orca is Dirty Projectors' first album for Domino Records.
-The album was released on five different formats: digital download; compact disc; limited edition two-CD, which contains the original album plus the five-track "Stillness is the Move" single; vinyl LP; and a limited edition cassette.
+The album was released in five different formats: digital download; compact disc; limited edition two-CD, which contains the original album plus the five-track "Stillness is the Move" single; vinyl LP; and a limited edition cassette.
 All hard copy releases included a free digital download of the album.

 The album leaked to the internet two months before its official release.

-An expanded edition of the album was released September 28, 2010, featuring a bonus disc consisting of B-sides, an acoustic set recorded at New York's Other Music and a cover of Bob Dylan's "As I Went Out One Morning."
-In 2020, record club Vinyl Me, Please. released a limited edition double album version on colored vinyl, which contained the original track listing on the first disc and selected bonus tracks from the 2010 expanded edition on the second.
+An expanded edition of the album was released on September 28, 2010, featuring a bonus disc consisting of B-sides, an acoustic set recorded at New York's Other Music, and a cover of Bob Dylan's "As I Went Out One Morning."
+In 2020, the record club Vinyl Me, Please. released a limited edition double album version on colored vinyl, which contained the original track listing on the first disc and selected bonus tracks from the 2010 expanded edition on the second.

 Reception

 Press

 Reviewing the version of Bitte Orca which leaked onto the internet two months before its official release date, Stereogum called the album "stunning" and "pay-off for joining Dave Longstreth on his years of recorded self-discovery."
 Prefix called the album "a breakthrough, which filters their left-field avant aesthetics through more conventional song structures."

 Pitchfork awarded the album a 9.2 upon initial release, calling it "a testament to the leaps and bounds Longstreth has made as a songsmith and Dirty Projectors have made as a band."
-Pitchfork eventually ranked Bitte Orca at number 2 on its 2009 "Best Of" list, and 56 on its list of the Top 200 Albums of the 2000s, as well as naming the track 'Stillness Is the Move' the second best track of 2009.
+Pitchfork eventually ranked Bitte Orca at number 2 on its 2009 "Best Of" list (after Merriweather Post Pavilion by Animal Collective), and 56 on its list of the Top 200 Albums of the 2000s, as well as naming the track 'Stillness Is the Move' the second best track of 2009 (after 'My Girls', also by Animal Collective).
 Rolling Stone ranked the same track at 85 in its 100 Best Songs of the Decade.

 Time magazine listed the album as the "Number 2 Album of 2009" in the article "The Top 10 Everything of 2009", with writer Josh Tyrangiel noting: "The job of a music critic is essentially to describe music.
 For the past few years, the job of Dirty Projectors mastermind Dave Longstreth has been to make the critic's job undoable."

 The album placed 12th in The Wire's annual critics' poll.
-Rhapsody ranked it #25 on their list of the best albums of 2009.
+Rhapsody ranked it number 25 on their list of the best albums of 2009.

 Review aggregator website AnyDecentMusic? correlated 19 reviews resulting in an ADM Rating of 8.0.

 The album was also included in the 2011 edition of the book 1001 Albums You Must Hear Before You Die.